-- 1. The Culture Mile BID proposes a 1% levy, fixed for 5 years, charged to all business with a rateable value equal to or greater than £200,000. - The rateable value will be based on the official Valuations Office list at 31 March 2023.
-Any hereditaments entering the rating list after the 31st March 2023 will be levied at 1% from 1st April 2024. - The BID process is governed by Government legislation and regulations.
+- 1. The Culture Mile BID proposes a 1% levy, fixed for 5 years, charged to all business with a rateable value equal to or greater than £200,000. - 2.
+All hereditaments entering the rating list after the 31st March 2023 will be levied at 1% from 1st April 2024. - The BID process is governed by Government legislation and regulations.
 As such, once a majority vote has been achieved; the BID levy becomes mandatory on all defined ratepayers. - 4.
 The levy will be charged annually in advance for each chargeable period from April to March, starting on the 1stApril 2023.
 Charging will be based on an annual register of liable parties that will be derived from the Valuation Office Agency data as at the fixed valuation date annually. - 5.
-Any adjustments to the rateable values will only be applied to the BID levy at the start of the subsequent year.
+Any adjustments to the rateable values will only be applied to the BID levy at the start of the subsequent year. - 6.
+The levy is an annual charge payable in advance and no retrospective refunds will be made should the valuation of the property subsequently change.

-- The levy is an annual charge payable in advance and no retrospective refunds will be made should the valuation of the property subsequently change. - 7.
-The term of the BID will be for a period of five years from the 1st April 2023. - 8.
-A threshold of rateable value will be applied, exempting any business hereditament within the defined BID area falling below this rateable value.
-The threshold for Culture Mile BID is £200,000. - 9.
-The BID levy may increase by an annual uplift fixed at 2.5%.
-The Board will be required to decide on whether to apply an increment based on an annual review and prevailing economic conditions.
-The financial table included in this document assumes an increment from year 3 of the BID term. - 10.
+- 7. The term of the BID will be for a period of five years from the 1st April 2023. - A threshold of rateable value will be applied, exempting any business hereditament within the defined BID area falling below this rateable value.
+The threshold for Culture Mile BID is £200,000. - The BID levy may increase by an annual inflationary factor currently at 2.5%.
+The Board will be required to decide on whether to apply the inflation factor from year 3 of the BID term. - 10.
 Charities receiving mandatory charitable relief will receive 80% relief on their BID levy. - 11.
 There will be no VAT charged on the BID levy. - 12.
 The levy per hereditament will be capped at £40,000. - 13.
 The threshold difference reflects the current and projected rate of commercial growth in the BID area.